The decision making process

 Planning permission runs with the land.
 This means that land or buildings can usually be sold or let with the benefit of planning permission.
 Occasionally, however, planning conditions may limit the use or occupation of land or premises to a named person or company.

 If you wish to sell or let a building or land which is subject to such a conditional permission you will need to apply to the LPA to remove or vary the condition.
-The application to vary/remove the condition following the grant of planning permission can be applied for online via the Planning Portal.
+The application to vary/remove condition following the grant of planning permission can be applied for online via the Planning Portal.

 By law, any planning permission granted expires after a certain period.
-Generally, unless your permission says otherwise, you have three years from the date it's granted to begin the development.
+Generally, unless your permission says otherwise, you have five years from the date it's granted to begin the development.
 If you haven't started work by then, you will probably need to reapply.

 If the permission is subject to conditions, for example, requiring you to submit for approval details of a specified aspect of the development which was not fully described in the application, these must be dealt with before the development can begin.